 (WHSV) - There has been a spike in cybercrime attacks toward individuals and small businesses during the coronavirus pandemic, but cybersecurity experts say the increase falls in line with a trend they’ve seen over the last few years.

 “There’s this widely available report, called the Verizon Data Breach Investigations Report...
-In 2018 and 2019, we saw approximately 50 percent, essentially half of all attacks were targeting small organizations,” Alex Stein, Founder of BlueTec LLC, said.
+In 2018 and 2019, we saw approximately 50%, essentially half of all attacks were targeting small organizations,” BlueTec LLC Founder Alex Stein said.

-“Cybercrime is a global industry today, and it’s not going anywhere.
-People are making a lot of money off of it,” Stein said.
+Stein noted that it will only continue to rise in the future: “Cybercrime is a global industry today, and it’s not going anywhere.
+People are making a lot of money off of it,” he said.

-Stein said small organizations have increasingly been the target of hackers because they have the same valuable information as larger businesses, but they typically do not have the resources to be as protected.
+Stein says small organizations have increasingly been the target of hackers because they have the same valuable information as larger businesses, but they typically do not have the resources to be as protected.